eduardowandall/flutter_clean_architecture_and_tdd/README.md

 This course was made before Flutter implemented that Null-Safety stuff.
 That led me to some weird configuration to use Mockito.
 Just so I do not forget: When I write a test, to use a Mock of something, I have to place @GenerateMocks([array containing classes I want to be mocked]) and add a import to a file with the same name of my test file plus .mocks.dart in it.
 This will basically generate a file containing Mocks for every class.
 It is really cool, but I am not completely used to it.

+Lesson #3

+Flutter has Callable Classes.
+Wtf is this?
+Just name your method 'call', so you can call it without specifying the name.

+We created a interface for the Usecases, that uses generics to return types and stuff.
+Also uses some kind of generic parameters, which I can set on the usage of the interface, that seems a little weird to me as of now.

+Additionally, we have made some class just for the parameters, containing the actual parameter used on the method.
+I do not see the reason for this right now.
+It just adds complexity for no reason.
+It seems that the Params class was necessary because the interface needs to comply also with not having parameters, and with this separate class, it is possible to implement NoParams class.

+I will check if there is another way

+In this lesson we completed our Domain layer, creating also the getRandomNumber, together with its test.